suryakolachana/hospital-readmissions-project/README.md

 6. Data Modeling:

     Design and implement a data model based on dimensional modeling techniques to capture dimensions and related facts, optimizing for query performance and scalability.

-Usage:

-Upload your CSV files to the specified Google Cloud Storage bucket to trigger the Cloud Function and ingest data into BigQuery.